Food and Agriculture NIXON Films Peru

 Water demands

 It’s thirsty work as well for the cutters.
 Many of these men, and it tends to be male-dominated labour, came down to the coastal plains from the Andes mountains for work.
-Some use a traditional remedy to help them deal with the thirst as well as the hunger and fatigue that comes quickly when you are cutting and stacking tons of cane every 12-hour shift.
+Some use a traditional remedy to help them deal with thirst, hunger, and fatigue that comes quickly when cutting and stacking tons of cane every 12-hour shift.
 Coca leaves are placed in the mouth and sucked on throughout the day.
 Alternatively, an extract is prepared from the leaves and applied inside the mouth using a small needle.

 Artisanal industry

-As well as the bigger processing mills there is an artisanal industry found in numerous shops or kiosks along roadsides in the sugar growing areas in the north of Peru.
+As well as the bigger processing mills, an artisanal industry is found in numerous shops or kiosks along roadsides in the sugar-growing areas in the north of Peru.

-The one shown here shows a family working together to strip the outside of the cane then cut it into cubes.
-It’s a popular, sugary snack for children, and adults, to pop in their mouth and suck rather like a candy.
+The one shown here shows a family working together to strip the outside of the cane and then cut it into cubes.
+It’s a popular, sugary snack for children and adults to pop in their mouths and suck like candy.

-For more images from this assignment please visit J. Ashley Nixon Photography
+For more images from this assignment, please visit my photography website.

 Traditional drinks from sugarcane.